Eastwood, Houston: Government and infrastructure

 The Houston Fire Department operates Station 18 East End, in Fire District 20, along Telephone Road and in Eastwood.
 In 1925 Station 18 opened at the 4400 Block of Walker while its permanent facility was being constructed.
 The station moved to its permanent facility at 619 Telephone Road on July 7, 1926.
 In 1976 the station moved to the former Station 24 facility while the new Station 18 was being built along Telephone Road.
 In 1980 the station moved to its new permanent location.
 In 2001 Tropical Storm Allison damaged the station, so it was temporarily closed.
 Fire Station 18 re-opened in 2002.
 The station underwent a minor renovation in January 2008.

 The United States Postal Service operates the Eastwood Post Office at 5415 Lawndale Street.

 Harris Health System (formerly Harris County Hospital District) designated the Ripley Health Center in the East End for the ZIP codes 77003 and 77023.
 In 2000 Ripley was replaced by the Gulfgate Health Center.
 The designated public hospital is Ben Taub General Hospital.

 Transportation

 The Metropolitan Transit Authority of Harris County (METRO) operates public transportation services, including buses and the METRORail tram service.
 The station on the METRORail Green Line serving this area is Lockwood/Eastwood.
+The station on the METRORail Purple Line serving this area is Leeland/Third Ward.
+The two METRORail trams intersect at EADO/Stadium station, intersecting with the Super Neighborhoods of Downtown and Second Ward.